iddocohen/vco-stats-downloader/README.md

 Depending on the demand, I might program a switch for enable/disable the plugin.

 ## Versions
+* 0.9:
+    * Adding Cloud Web Security (CWS) for "Web Log" to download
+    * Fixing QoE for 4.4 release.
 * 0.8:
     * Fixing CSS for Chrome version 91
 * 0.7: